 - To freeze: Unfrosted mini bundts can be frozen in an airtight freezer-safe container for up to 3 months.
 Thaw at room temperature and decorate according to your recipe.

-If you tried these Mini Lemon Bundt Cakes or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Mini Lemon Bundt Cakes or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe